david188888/Personal-efficiency-management-system/README.md

 ### 1. Clone the Repository

-First, clone the project repository to your local machine using Git(using ssh):
+First, clone the project repository to your local machine using Git (using SSH):
 ```bash
 git clone git@github.com:david188888/Personal-efficiency-management-system.git
 ```